River Tubing in the Georgia Mountains

 - Phone: +1 (309) 635-2202

 The Paddle Zone Reviews

 All equipment rentals include transportation and life jackets.
-The is a 1.5-mile trip is $10 per person, but if you’d like to do a “double-take”, you can return for a second float for only $5 more!
-The minimum age is 5.
+The 1.5-mile trip is $11 per person and the minimum age is 5.
 Coolers are allowed, and you can even rent a tube for your cooler, however, no alcohol or glass containers are allowed on the river.
 No reservations are required.

 Toccoa Tubing Contact Info